Skip to content

 RaBitQ Quantizer

-The RaBitQ Library offers simple interfaces, making it a drop-in replacement for scalar and binary quantization.
-The interface offers two underlying implementations of RaBitQ: one delivers optimal accuracy with longer quantization time, while the other provides near-optimal accuracy with significantly faster quantization.
+The RaBitQ Library provides simple interfaces, making it a drop-in replacement for scalar and binary quantization.
+The interface offers two underlying RaBitQ implementations: one delivers optimal accuracy with longer quantization time, and another delivers near-optimal accuracy with significantly faster quantization.

-The library provides advanced data formats for supporting efficient distance estimation.
+The library provides advanced data formats to support efficient distance estimation.
 The details can be found in Quantizer.

 Example Code in C++